-It is also important to recognize that industrial policy is designed to bring about structural change in the economy: a particular part of the economy is subsidized - for example, semiconductor manufacturers through the EU and US Chip Acts - which at the same time means that other parts do not receive these incentives.
+It is also important to recognize that industrial policy is designed to bring

+The number of industrial policy measures has increased significantly since 2010, and has risen sharply again, particularly since 2019/20." about structural change in the economy: a particular part of the economy is subsidized - for example, semiconductor manufacturers through the EU and US Chip Acts - which at the same time means that other parts do not receive these incentives.
 Typically, the aim is to promote innovation and growth in certain sectors, such as high technology, to expand climate protection measures, or to maintain or create jobs in selected companies or industries.